nilesmc/recipe-exchange/README.md

 Converted default devise from erb to slim

-Layered on some bootsrap goodness
+Layered on some bootstrap goodness

+Next up

+* add in navigation for login
+* setup testing
+* add in recipes

 ## Process